hftf/dope/README.md

 * Consider dropping the terms starter/medial/ender entirely
 	* For “chord”?
 * Consider grouping verbs by arbitrary added key (e.g. <kbd>S</kbd>, <kbd>Z</kbd>)
+* Abstraction of user settings
+	* Duplicate tests for different settings
+	* Document how a user can change settings
-* Add some Josiah extensions
+* Add some Josiah extensions (depends on above)
-* Add examples in readme
+* Create better resources
+	* Video lessons?
+Interactive lessons?
+	* Cheat sheet/poster/explainer?
+	* Sample texts for drilling
 * Change extra word in passive to <samp>supposed to</samp>
 * Automatically fix double `to`, e.g. `I am going to` followed by `to be a` (sugar)

 ### Long-term

-* Create better resources
-	* Video lessons?
-Interactive lessons?
-Cheat sheet/poster/explainer?
 * Handle unwanted suffix keys
 * Produce no ungrammatical output
 * Fix conflicts with my dictionaries
 * Singular/plural distinction in relativizers
-	* Allow `why are`, `how are`, etc. (only singular null simple subject is available)
+	* Allow `why are`, `how are`, etc. (the only available null simple subject is singular)
 * Irrealis (so-called “past subjunctive”) with <samp>if</samp>
 	* Could repurpose <samp>if</samp> + past tense
 * Adverb medials (<samp>just</samp>, <samp>really</samp>, <samp>even</samp>, <samp>still</samp>, <samp>always</samp>, <samp>never</samp>)